Political Financing Handbook for Candidates and Official Agents (EC 20155) – July 2021

 Property or services used before or after the election

-Expenses for property or services used before or after the election period are only electoral campaign expenses to the extent that they were incurred as an incidence of the election.
+Expenses for property or services used before or after the election period are electoral campaign expenses if they were incurred as an incidence of the election.
+Some expenses are not part of the campaign at all.
+The table below can help a campaign decide how to categorize an expense.

 - After election day, the candidate invites volunteers to a thank-you party.
 Although the event is outside the election period, the expense is incurred as an incidence of the election.
 Accordingly, the expense has to be reported as an other electoral campaign expense.